-Keep in mind that you don’t lose any LP during these five placement matches, but instead you gain increased LP from winning.
+Keep in mind that, in the TFT ranking system, you don’t lose any LP during these five placement matches, but instead, you gain increased LP from winning.
 Winning these five matches is a good way of gaining an early head start in the TFT ranked season.

 Demotion and Decay

 Aside from demotions, there’s also this thing called decay in TFT.
 Starting from the Masters rank and above, players will bank up to ten games.
 Then, one banked game will be removed each day.
-If there’s no banked games to be removed, the player will lose 250 LP instead.
+If there are no banked games to be removed, the player will lose 250 LP instead.